FAQ

 Q: How quickly will I see results?

-A: Some farmers usually see an increase in quality with-in the first year.
+A: Many farmers usually see an increase in quality with-in the first year.
 Others see it in their second year.
 From one field to the next, your soil is different.
 Some soils respond very quickly.
-Other soils take time for the microbes to get deep into the soil and work it.
+Other soils take time for the microbes to get in deep and work it.

-Q: Is it the ST (Standard Treatment) organically certified?
+Q: Is the ST (Standard Treatment) organically certified?

 A: In some states the Bactifeed ST is recognized as organic, while in others it does not pass their organic certification.
-For the states that it is, you simply need to call whoever is in charge of that in your area and have them check that it is and get the good to go from them.
-If it isn't, we do have Bactifeed OST (Organic Soil Treatment), which is organically certified through OMRI.
+For the states that it is, you simply need to call whoever is in charge of that in your area to have them check that it is and get the ok from them.
+If it isn't, Bactifeed OST (Organic Soil Treatment) is organically certified through OMRI.

 Q: Will this work on a dry farm?

 A: Yes.
-Simply brew and spray the product on your fields.
-If you only spray once or twice in the year, I recommend going 3x the recommended rate to try and work it hard upfront so that it can get to work more quickly.
+Brew and spray the product on your fields.
+If you only spray once or twice in the year, we recommend going 3x the recommended rate to try and work it hard up front so that it can work more quickly.
 If you can time it and put it on just before it rains, then even better.

 Q: Will this cause a problem with tubulars?

-A: No. In fact, a lot of the time we see smoother harvests because the soil is a lot more mellow with less dirt clods.
+A: No. In fact, a lot of the time we see smoother harvests because the soil is a lot more mellow, resulting in less dirt clods.

-Q: After using Bactifeed I've had more water standing and/or runoff.
+Q: After using Bactifeed for a while I've had more water standing and/or runoff.
 Is it not working?

-A: This happens on occasion and it usually is an excellent sign that it is working.
+A: This happens on occasion and it usually is an sign that it is working.
 Take a shovel and dig into your soil.
 Is there a good amount of moisture deeper down in your soil?
 If so, your soil may be so full of water that it just can't take anymore in.
 If this happens, you can reduce your water use.
-That's money you'll be able to cut on water costs!

 Q: The water I brewed it in now has a colored slime on top of it.
 Is this a problem?

 A: After brewing in the sun for so long, you may see some algae growing on the surface of your water.
-This isn't a bad thing.
+This isn't a bad sign.
 It's just more life.
-It can be combination of the water you have, the sun, and the microbes working.
-You may want to filter your water before or as you spray it so that it doesn't clog any nozzles though.
-You can take measures into preventing or minimizing the chances of algae growing by painting your tank black or simply wrapping it in silage wrap.
+It can be a combination of the water you have, the sun, and the microbes working.
+You may want to filter your water before, or as, you spray it so that it doesn't clog any nozzles though.
+You can take measures to prevent or minimize the chances of algae growing by painting your tank black or wrapping it in silage wrap.

 Lawn & Garden - FAQ